fetchai/uAgents/SECURITY.md

 # Security Policy

 Security is very important for Fetch.ai and its community.
-This document outlines security procedures and general policies for the `uAgents` library.
+This document outlines security procedures and general policies for this repository.

 ## How to Report